-Traffic stop of Defendant who was driving a vehicle with two flat tires was justified by community caretaking function and also provided reasonable suspicion for violation of traffic law that prohibits operating a motor vehicle that was unsafe (547.004(a)(1) Texas Transportation Code).
+A traffic stop of the defendant who was driving a vehicle with two flat tires was justified by community caretaking function and also provided reasonable suspicion for violation of traffic law that prohibits operating a motor vehicle that was unsafe (547.004(a)(1) Texas Transportation Code).

 Saldana v.
 State, No. 04-14-00658-CR, 2015 WL 3770499 (Tex.
-App.- San Antonio June 17, 2015) (mem. op., not designated for publication).
+App.-San Antonio June 17, 2015) (mem. op., not designated for publication).

-While investigating hearing a loud "bang" noise at 1:00 a.m. officer noticed Defendant's truck somewhat in middle of a dark roadway and saw Defendant and passenger get out of truck and walk around to back of it and appear to be looking at damage to rear of truck.
-Officer pulled in behind truck and activated lights.
-Court help proper Community Caretaking stop.
+While investigating hearing a loud "bang" noise at 1:00 a.m. the officer noticed the defendant's truck somewhat in middle of a dark roadway and saw the defendant and passenger get out of truck and walk around to back of it and appear to be looking at damage to rear of truck.
+The officer pulled in behind truck and activated lights.
+Court held proper Community Caretaking stop.